The Jasmine Minks: History

 Their self-titled debut album was recorded in Ellon, Aberdeenshire, on a budget of £600 and released in 1986.
 The idea had been to record a low budget, high quality song based album, but McGee did not like the finished result and dropped some tracks.
 Some earlier recordings were used for the album, including the track "Cold Heart", which had originally been recorded during the One Two Three Four Five Six Seven, All Good Preachers Go To Heaven sessions.
 In 1986 the band recorded their only Peel session.
-Cold Heart was released as a single in 7" and 12" formats and was NME’s single of the week.
-It was the Jasmine Minks' biggest selling single.
+"Cold Heart" was released as a single in 7" and 12" formats and was NME’s single of the week.
+It was the Jasmine Minks' biggest-selling single.
 At this point Sanderson left the band.

 Shepherd became the lead vocalist and was joined by keyboardist Paul Cooper.
 Dave Arnold from Kent band The Claim filled in the guitar spot for the Another Age album (1988) and subsequent gigs, with Ed De Vlam performing guitar duties on Scratch the Surface (1989).
 A permanent guitarist was later found in Walter Duncan from the band's hometown of Aberdeen.

 Despite the albums Another Age and Scratch the Surface drawing critical acclaim the band ceased activity for a few years.
 They reunited in 2000, releasing the album Veritas, before the band signed to McGee's Poptones label for the release of Popartglory (2001).
-The Popartglory album track Daddy Dog, featuring Scottish Socialist politician Tommy Sheridan as vocalist, was released as the only Jasmine Minks single on the Poptones label.
+The Popartglory album track "Daddy Dog", featuring Scottish Socialist politician Tommy Sheridan as vocalist, was released as the only Jasmine Minks single on the Poptones label.

-In 2010 a 4 track EP, "Poppy White", was released on the Oatcake Records label.
+In 2010 a four-track EP, "Poppy White", was released on the Oatcake Records label.

 The band played a show in London's Borderline venue on 23 July 2011 – their first live gig in London for ten years – and a second at the Lexington on 25 July 2011, both featuring the early lineup of Shepherd, Sanderson, Keena, Reid and Musker, together with David Arnold.
 They also appeared at the 2012 Indiefest in the original 1984 lineup.

 In 2017 The Jasmine Minks started playing live and recording again.
 Since then they have played regular live concerts and released two 7" singles.
 Their BBC Radio 1 sessions from 1986 for John Peel and Janice Long have been released in 2021 as double 7" singles on the new reissue label Precious Recordings of London.

 In March 2023, the Jasmine Minks announced the release of a forthcoming album, titled "We Make Our Own History".
-Their first new album for 22 years, it is due for release on 12 November 2023.
-The band will also be playing concerts in support of the release.
+Their first new album for 22 years, it was released on 12 November 2023.